The program’s intensive training includes:

 Instructor: Andre Best

-Department: Lighting Design
+Workshop: Lighting Design

-Instructor: Bruce Brown
+Instructor: Bruce F. Brown

 Department: Stage Management